Samiksha-Walia/File-Transfer-Application/README.md

 A **real-time file transfer** application built using **React (Vite)** and **Socket.IO**, allowing users to securely send and receive small files between authenticated users.
 The system supports **user registration/login**, encrypted file transfers, and **progress indicators**, all wrapped in a responsive and user-friendly interface.

-> ⚠️ *This full-stack application is built for educational, demo, and portfolio purposes.
-It demonstrates real-time communication and secure file sharing using modern web technologies.*
+> 🎓 **Internship Project**: This real-time file transfer application was developed as part of my internship at **Celebal Technologies**, focusing on real-time communication, secure data handling, and modern web technologies.

 ## 🚀 Key Features